How To Visit Queenstown on a Budget

 You don’t need a winery to enjoy the delicate flavours of Otago, just head to the bottle store!
 We’re serious.
 Grab a bottle of choice from a local Otago supplier and pop past the Fresh Choice supermarket to pick up a selection of cheeses.
-(If you’re organised you could even order cheese directly from Gibbston Valley over in Arrowtown before Wednesdays for free delivery to the hostel on a Thursday).
-Lounge outside at YHA Queenstown Lakefront's barbeque area with your homemade cheese platter that’s sporting a divine pinot-soaked cheddar with a glass of red and you and your wallet are golden.
+Lounge on the lakefront with your homemade cheese platter that’s sporting a divine pinot-soaked cheddar with a glass of red and you and your wallet are golden.

 While Skyline does offer a fantastic stargazing experience for $99, the stars are out and putting on a show that’s out of this world every single night.
 Find a spot outside of town like Moke Lake where the light pollution is limited and take the time to observe the beauty of our solar system.
 If you’re wanting a simple video on how to find North and South with the stars, click here!